Photo of the Day – Whale Oil Beef Hooked | Whaleoil Media

 She became so famous that she started to get offers from the entertainment world.
 In 1984 she hosted and election special for kids on the Disney Channel called Samantha Smith Goes to Washington where she interviewed George McGovern and presidential candidate Jesse Jackson.
 In 1985 she was cast on Lime Street, an ABC drama starring Robert Wagner as an international insurance fraud investigator; Samantha played his daughter.

 In August 1985, just after filming the fifth episode of the series, Samantha and her father were aboard a six-passenger plane flying into Auburn-Lewiston Municipal Airport, near their home in Maine.
 Bad weather, piloting errors, and incorrect directions from an air traffic control tower caused the plane to crash in a field.
 There were no survivors.
 Samantha was 13 years old.
+The body Samantha and her father were buried near Houlton, where she was born.

 Condolences came from the highest levels of the U.S. and U.S.S.R. governments.
 Soviet leader Mikhail Gorbachev sent a personal letter to Samantha’s mother, Jane Smith.
 So did President Ronald Reagan.
 “Perhaps you can take some measure of comfort in the knowledge that millions of Americans, indeed millions of people, share the burdens of your grief,” he wrote.
 “They also will cherish and remember Samantha, her smile, her idealism and unaffected sweetness of spirit.”

+Investigation of the disaster showed that the entire responsibility for the incident was pilot error.
+After the tragic death of Samantha Smith, her life, smile and the memories of her, in one form or another, have been immortalized in the US and the USSR, and in the Soviet Union to a much greater extent.

-The Russians memorialized Samantha in a number of different ways: A postage stamp was issued in her honor and a great diamond discovered in Siberia was named after her, as were a new breed of flower, an asteroid discovered by a Russian astronomer (3147 Samantha), and the Young Pioneer Camp she’d visited in 1983.
+The Russians memorialized Samantha in a number of different ways: A postage stamp was issued in her honour and a great diamond discovered in Siberia was named after her, as were a new breed of flower, an asteroid discovered by a Russian astronomer (3147 Samantha), and the Young Pioneer Camp she’d visited in 1983.

 In the United States, elementary schools in Sammamish, Washington, and Jamaica, New York, were named for her.
 By decree of the Maine state legislature, the first Monday of June in Maine is Samantha Smith Day.
 A lifesize bronze statue of Samantha holding a dove, with a bear cub at her feet holding and American flag, now stands at the Maine state library.
 The bear is a symbol for Russia; the dove is a symbol for peace.

+“Everyone in the Soviet Union who has known Samantha Smith will forever remember the image of the American girl … who dreamt about peace, and about friendship,” Gorbachev said when she died.

 In 1986 Jane Smith started the Samantha Smith Foundation.
 Its mission was to send American children on friendly exchange trips to Russia.
-More than 1,000 kids went before Smith laid the organization to rest in 1995.
+More than 1,000 children went before Smith laid the organization to rest in 1995.
 After Gorbachev’s Glasnost freedom reforms in the late 1980s, followed by the collapse of the Soviet Union in 1991, the director of the foundation, Donna Brustad, told a reporter, “I think the work that the foundation was originally formed to do has been done.”